 - Evidence of age / birth certificate / passport

 - English Language proficiency (where English is not the first language)

 - Six reference letters from appraisers who can attest in confidential references to the character and intellect of the applicant, including academic, personal, extra-curricular and leadership achievements (and who should never include people to whom you are related).
 Reference letters must be submitted with the other application materials to SGPS by the internal deadline.

-- Submission Deadline: Applications (single PDF), including references and transcripts, must be submitted to Paula Menzies Cameron by 4:00pm EDT Friday, August 18, 2017 *revised May 15, 2017
+- Submission Deadline: Applications (single PDF), including references and transcripts, must be submitted to Paula Menzies Cameron by 4:00pm EDT Friday, August 24, 2018

 - Candidates are recommended for endorsement after a review of the applications by members of the university committee.

 - The Committee selects successful candidates based on the merits of their application.

 - Western will provide an official letter of endorsement directly to the appropriate regional selection board chair for each successful candidate